 Testimonials.
 They can do wonders for your business as long as they are used the right way.

-The main reason for using them is that they help establish credibility and they give you the opportunity to prove claims about your product or service.
+The main reason for using them is to help establish credibility.
+Testimonials give you the opportunity to prove claims about your product or service.
 The end result is that they can help you convert more of your visitors into customers if they are used correctly.

-But before we get into the correct way of using them, you need to first understand what not to do.
+Before we get into how to use testimonials correctly, let’s review first what not to do.

 Don’t create fake testimonials!

-The biggest mistake you can make is creating fake testimonials.
+The biggest mistake you can make is create fake testimonials.
 Why?
-It’s not just because they aren’t believable, but if you get caught it will ruin your credibility.
+It’s not just because they aren’t believable.
+It’s because if you get caught, it will ruin your credibility.

-Alright, so here is how you can effectively use testimonials:
+All right, here is how you can use testimonials effectively:

 Know your customers